boisgera/enumeration/Enumeration.md

 $S=\left]-\infty, x\right]$ if $x$ belongs to $S$ and
 $S=\left]-\infty, x\right[$ otherwise.

 #### Well-posed set
 A linearly ordered set $X$ is *well-ordered* if for every proper initial segment $S$ of $W$, there is a $x \in X$ such that
 $$
 S = S_x := \{s \in X \; | \; s < x\}.
 $$

+This is not totally obvious at first sight, but this is equivalent to

+#### Well-posed set
+A linearly ordered set $X$ is *well-ordered* if for any proper initial segment, there is a segment containing exactly one more point (or equivalently a "next" point).

+**TODO.** proof.

+**TODO.** Also think more about it and the formulation since I feel that this stuff may be more intuitive than the formulation above: the segments are the "progress bar" of the enumeration and as long as we're not done, we can always extend the progress bar by "one tick".

 #### Well-posed set -- Alternate characterization
 An ordered set $X$ is well-posed if and only if any non-empty subset